 Being a parent isn’t easy.
 Being an adoptive parent has additional challenges.
-Some parenting challenges have nothing to do with adoption; others are very specific to the unique relationships adoption brings into play.
+Some parenting challenges have nothing to do with adoption; others are very specific to the unique relationships that adoption brings into play.
 I am always thinking about how to strengthen my family.

 I am a mother of six, four of whom were adopted.
 I have been an adoptive parent for 16 years.
 Here are a few things I’ve learned along the way that have helped strengthen our family.

 My husband told me a story about his high school biology class.
 His teacher told the class they were going to learn about blood typing and genetics using their parents’ blood types and comparing them to their own.
 The teacher asked the students to make sure their parents knew about this assignment.
 Over his years of teaching, he had several students learn in class they were adopted or one of their parents was not their biological parent.

 When a child learns about their adoption from someone other than their parents, it seems like adoption is something to be ashamed of rather than celebrated.